-Reason #1: Practices & Exercises Lifted from Pagan Systems are Not Innocent
+Insight #1: Practices & Exercises Lifted from Pagan Systems are NOT Innocent

 The occult contains real power (although not a greater power than the holiness Jews access through Torah and mitzvot) and these Ariosophists were expert occultists who consulted directly with Eastern practitioners.

 Before World War II, you had books, classes, courses, and even a school teaching you how to improve your health and mental well-being by connecting with “cosmic energy” via specific positions, breathing exercises, hand formations, mantras, and even yodeling—all based on ancient Nordic runes.